liam2/liam2/doc/usersguide/source/model.rst

 periods
   show only periods.

+functions
+  show periods and functions (this is the default).

+  .. versionchanged:: 0.10
+     Renamed from "procedures" to "functions".

 procedures
-  show periods and procedures (this is the default).
+  .. deprecated:: 0.10
+     Please use "functions" instead.

 processes
-  show periods, procedures and individual processes.
+  show periods, functions and individual processes.

 timings
 ~~~~~~~